Chris Johnson (cornerback, born 1979)

-Christopher Mario Johnson (born September 25, 1979) is a former American football cornerback in the National Football League (NFL).
-He was drafted by the Green Bay Packers in the seventh round of the 2003 NFL Draft.
-He played college football at Louisville.
-Johnson played for the Packers for two seasons, the St. Louis Rams in 2005, the Oakland Raiders for five seasons from 2007 to 2011 and the Baltimore Ravens for one season in 2012.
+Christopher Mario Johnson (born September 25, 1979) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He was selected by the Green Bay Packers in the seventh round of the 2003 NFL draft.
+He played college football for the Louisville Cardinals.
+Johnson was also a member of the St. Louis Rams, Kansas City Chiefs, Oakland Raiders and Baltimore Ravens.

-Early life and collegiate career
+Early life and college

 Johnson was born in Gladewater, Texas.
-At Pine Tree High School, Johnson started in the football team; during his senior season, he intercepted 12 passes and helped the team reach a 7-3 record.
+At Pine Tree High School, Johnson started in the football team; during his senior season, he intercepted 12 passes and helped the team reach a 7–3 record.
 Johnson attended Blinn College in Brenham, Texas and transferred to the University of Louisville, where he was a letterman for two years and majored in administration of justice.
 At Louisville, Johnson had 44 total tackles (32 solo), one tackle for a loss, and seven defended passes.
-In the 2001 Liberty Bowl, his first-ever major bowl game, Johnson started and intercepted a pass in the waning minutes of the fourth quarter to seal the Louisville Cardinals victory over the BYU Cougars 28-10.
+In the 2001 Liberty Bowl, his first-ever major bowl game, Johnson started and intercepted a pass in the waning minutes of the fourth quarter to seal the Louisville Cardinals victory over the BYU Cougars 28–10.

 Professional career

 Green Bay Packers

-Johnson was drafted in the seventh round (245th overall) of the 2003 NFL Draft by the Green Bay Packers.
+Johnson was selected in the seventh round (245th overall) of the 2003 NFL draft by the Green Bay Packers.